Kevin0M16/NMSCoordinates/README.md

 ## Share - Upload locations to Google Drive

 * [Google Drive Folder - NMSCoordinates](https://drive.google.com/open?id=0B0Tsv8SX6_GtR2hKNlhVcnBvMmc) Add your locbackup.txt files here to share.
+Adding your name at the end of the filename is ok.

 ## Features
 * View all locations discovered across all save slots and see their Glyphs, Galactic Coordinates, Portal Code, and even Voxel X,Y,Z,SSI